teincsolutions/aostp-dashboard/docs/PACKAGE_DELIVERY_API.md

 ### 3. Audit Invoice Deliveries

-To check which items from an invoice have been delivered:
+To check which packages from an invoice have been delivered:

 1. Use the invoice ID
 2. Retrieve all delivery records
-3. Cross-reference with invoice package items
+3. Cross-reference with invoice packages

 ---